 The SIAM Activity Group on Life Sciences Early Career Prize (SIAG/LS Early Career Prize) is awarded every two years to one individual in their early career, in the field of mathematics applied to the life sciences, for distinguished contributions to the field in the three calendar years prior to the award year.

-For the 2020 award, the paper must have been published between the dates of January 1, 2017 - December 31, 2019.
-The candidate must have been awarded their PhD no earlier that 2014 or be a current graduate student.
+For the 2022 award, the paper must have been published between the dates of January 1, 2019 - December 31, 2021 The candidate must have been awarded their PhD no earlier than 2016 or be a current graduate student.

 Read the full prize specifications.